The High End of Low Tour

 In the vein of the album themes and imagery revolving around Manson's conception of life as a movie, the live counterpart of The High End of Low reflects this theatricality by simulating each song in the live tour as a different act.
 Replete with cinema-derived stage lighting illuminating Manson, the separation between "backstage"/"onstage" has been lifted to portray this cinematic effect; Manson reapplies his makeup front-and-center onstage, stagehands assist with wardrobe changes in full view of the audience, and the final illustration of this concept is that prior to each song's commencement afterwards, a stagehand emerges and signifies that each new act has begun by use of a clapperboard in front of Manson, as if to convey the filmic mantra of "lights, camera, action" and the song begins.

 A new theatric stage was revealed in the first European leg of "The High End Of Low Tour".
 During "Great Big White World" Manson performed in an oversized white lightbox.
 The song was entirely sung behind the semi-transparent sheet, removed from the audience.
 "If I Was Your Vampire", which also deals with a similar lovelorn isolation, was alternately performed with this theatrical device on early dates of the tour.
+Marilyn Manson would also wear an all white hooded coat a stark contrast to his usual black attire for the show.

 Marilyn Manson joined Slayer as headliners for the Rockstar Energy Mayhem Festival tour in 2009.
 The press release for the tour stated that "Manson is currently in the studio working on his seventh studio album scheduled for release May 18th on Interscope Records."
 On February 2, Rolling Stone confirmed the album had been officially titled The High End of Low.

 After much fan speculation and no official announcement, Andy Gerold joined Marilyn Manson in the capacity of live bassist after former bassist Twiggy Ramirez switched to lead guitar duties.
 Gerold played his first show with the band on June 3, 2009, in Brno, Czech Republic.
 As of 2011, Gerold is still the youngest musician to play in the band, preceding former drummer Sara Lee Lucas by nearly seven years.
 During the summer of 2009, the band co-headlined the 2009 Mayhem Festival with Slayer.
 Later in October 2009, the band headlined the internationally advertised V-Rock Festival '09.